11 of the wackiest events in Gloucestershire

 Expect f-f-f-freezing cold festive frolics as locals add a fun – if not barmy – twist to their Christmas celebrations, braving the unheated December depths as they take the plunge at Sandford Parks Lido’s Christmas Swim in Cheltenham.
 Of course, it's another excuse to pull out your best fancy dress, too!

-The pool temperature is between 4 and 7 degrees Celsius and participants must sign a waiver form prior to entering the ice-cold water, with organisers warning this is not for the faint-hearted.
+The pool temperature is between four and seven degrees Celsius and participants must sign a waiver prior to entering the ice-cold water, with organisers warning that this is not for the faint-hearted.
 The swim is free to enter but donations are encouraged towards the charitable trust that keeps the lido operating all year round.

 Bibury Duck Race in Cirencester